worldforge/worldforge/tools/conan-packages/README.md

 Most of them are adapted to be used specifically for Worldforge, so they might be missing some features that aren't needed by Worldforge specifically.

-The libraries are automatically built by Travis and uploaded to the "worldforge/stable" channel at https://artifactory.ogenvik.org/ui/repos/tree/General/conan%2Fworldforge.
+The libraries are automatically built by GitHub Actions and uploaded to the "worldforge/stable" channel at https://artifactory.ogenvik.org/ui/repos/tree/General/conan%2Fworldforge.
 To use them, configure conan as such

 ```